Why GIVA?

 The institutions invited to join GIVA have accumulated their resources within a global system—one that depends on stable trade routes, predictable governance, open capital markets, and a functioning international order.
 That system has been built, sustained, and extended through the participation of populations that remain, today, among the world’s most underserved.

-The ethical case for GIVA is not that generosity is virtuous—though it is.
-It is that prosperity, in an interconnected world, carries obligations proportional to its scale.
-Institutions that operate globally, benefit globally, and shape global conditions hold a corresponding share of responsibility for those conditions.
+The ethical case for GIVA is rooted in structural obligation.
+Prosperity in an interconnected world carries responsibilities proportionate to its scale.
+Institutions that operate globally and shape global conditions hold a corresponding duty to maintain those conditions.

-Givingtide reframes institutional philanthropy as shared stewardship of the global system upon which every institution depends.
+Givingtide reframes giving as shared stewardship of the global system upon which every institution depends.
 GIVA is the body through which that stewardship finds measurable, accountable expression.

 Proposition I · Shared System